CSE210-fa25-team06/conductor-app/README.md

     - `auth-mounter.js` - Dynamically loads the active authentication strategy's router.
 - **utils/** – Helper functions.
   - `helpers.js` - Shared backend utility functions for tasks like date formatting and data validation.
-  - `db-seeder.js` – **Node.js utility** that programmatically seeds the database with Roles, Permissions, Groups, and Activities based on the JSON files in `server/config/`.
+  - `db-seeder.js` – **Node.js utility** that programmatically seeds the database with Roles, Permissions, Groups, and Activities based on JSON configuration.
+It also automatically provisions **Demo Users** for testing.
   - `permission-resolver.js` - Implements **least-privileged precedence** logic for users with roles of multiple privilege levels.
     - For **Unprivileged Users** (level ≤ 1) - Permissions are **additive**, stacking across multiple roles of the same privilege level (e.g., a user can be both a "Student" and "Group Leader").
     - For **Privileged Users** (level > 1) - Enforces a **single-role limit** (e.g., a user cannot be both "TA" and "Professor") to prevent privilege escalation.
 - **config/** – System configuration and definitions.
+    - **data/**
         - `role-groups.json` - JSON definitions for default Roles (Student, TA, Professor) and Groups.
         - `permissions.json` - Master list of all system permissions (e.g., `EDIT_OWN_PROFILE_DATA`, `CREATE_GROUP`).
         - `activity-config.json` - Definitions for system activity logging events.
    - **auth/**
       - `auth-strategies.js` - Centralized map that dynamically integrates all available auth strategies (Mock, Google, SSO).
       - `sso-modes.js` - Defines operational modes (Mock vs. Real) for SSO handling.
+    - **permissions/**
+        - ``permissions.js`` – An adapter that loads and maps the backend permission constants defined in permissions.json for consistent application use.

 ---